Intro---F. A. Q.

 brush back into the bucket when taking a

-- Before putting the Lid back on the Paint Can, use your brush to remove paint in the can edge rim... then put the Lid on, then cover all of it with a large rag, then tap the Lid down with a hammer... the rag will prevent splattering of any paint left in the can edge rim
+- Before putting the Lid back on the Paint Can, use your brush to remove paint in the can edge rim... then put the Lid on, then cover all of the can with a large rag, then tap the Lid down (thru the rag) with a hammer... the rag will prevent splattering of any paint left in the can edge rim

 - Always set your paint bucket in a